CfnConfiguredTable

 • table_reference (Union[IResolvable, TableReferenceProperty, Dict[str, Any]]) – The AWS Glue table that this configured table represents.

-• analysis_rules (Union[IResolvable, Sequence[Union[IResolvable, AnalysisRuleProperty, Dict[str, Any]]], None]) – The entire created analysis rule.
+• analysis_rules (Union[IResolvable, Sequence[Union[IResolvable, AnalysisRuleProperty, Dict[str, Any]]], None]) – The analysis rule that was created for the configured table.

 • description (Optional[str]) – A description for the configured table.